ruyadorno/git-pr/README.md

     git pr [<cmd>]

 Commands:
-git pr              Checkout from an interactive list of all open PRs git pr clean        Cleans up after checking out a branch from a fork git pr close        Closes the PR selected from the interactive list git pr diff         See diff for the selected PR from an interactive list git pr help         Shows this help message git pr list         Only lists the current open PRs git pr merge        Merges the selected PR git pr push         Push commits to the branch of prev selected PR git pr reopen       Reopens the selected closed PR git pr review       Review the selected PR from the cli git pr status       Status of all open PRs git pr version      Shows current version number git pr view         See info for the selected PR
+git pr                  Checkout from an interactive list of all open PRs git pr clean            Cleans up after checking out a branch from a fork git pr close            Closes the PR selected from the interactive list git pr diff             See diff for the selected PR from an interactive list git pr help             Shows this help message git pr list             Only lists the current open PRs git pr merge            Merges the selected PR git pr push [--force]   Push commits to the branch of prev selected PR git pr reopen           Reopens the selected closed PR git pr review           Review the selected PR from the cli git pr status           Status of all open PRs git pr version          Shows current version number git pr view             See info for the selected PR

 Requirements:
 This tool requires the following cli to be available in your system: